cipz/TutorMeister/README.md

 # TutorMeister

-Project for the Web Tecnologies course at the Informatics faculty at Università degli Studi di Padova (Padova, Italy).<br>
+Project for the Web Technologies course at the Informatics faculty at Università degli Studi di Padova (Padova, Italy).<br>
 Developed in collaboration with [Nicolò Tartaggia](https://github.com/NicoloTartaggia), [Andrea Trevisin](https://github.com/knowbot) and [Gianmarco Santi](https://github.com/gianmarcosanti).<br>
 The project can be accessed at the following link: http://tutormeister.altervista.org/.<br>
 The file "Relazione_TecWeb_TutorMeister.pdf" contains all the project info, for other questions feel free to ping me or the other partecipants of the project!